danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 On iPhone, the speaker icon is added to allow for switching the audio output between the headset speaker (quiet) and the speaker-phone speakers (loud).
 This may useful to prevent feedback between input and output in certain scenes.
 For Rj scenes, this control is added as a switch on the scene's info view.

+Double-tap the microphone icon to quickly mute/unmute audio input. _Note: The original unmuted value is not saved when PdParty is closed._

 #### Recording Scene

 There is also a special scene for playing back recordings (aka .wav files).
 There is a button for looping the playback and the slider controls the current playback position.